 - If you have any tips for hiking or trekking along any of the trails in Kyoto, comment below and share your advice with other travellers!

-- To find your next adventure, go here for tours in Japan.
+- To find your next adventure, check out our tours in Japan.